openremote/openremote/README.md

 We work with Java, Groovy, JavaScript, Gradle, Docker, and a wide range of APIs and protocol implementations.
 Clone or checkout this project and send us pull requests.

-A demo preview can be started with Docker Compose (install [Docker Toolbox](https://www.docker.com/products/docker-toolbox)):
+A demo preview can be started with Docker Compose (install [Docker Community Edition](https://www.docker.com/)):

 ```
 docker-compose -p openremote -f profile/demo.yml up
 ```

-Access the manager UI and API on https://192.168.99.100/ with username `admin` and password `secret`.
+Access the manager UI and API on https://localhost/ with username `admin` and password `secret` (accept the 'insecure' self-signed SSL certificate).
 Configuration options of the images are documented in the compose profiles.

 You can build the Docker images from source with: